 Imagine the following scenario: you’re innocently walking down street, minding your own business, contemplating life, when you spot something out of the corner of your eye: on the grass sits a solitary toad.
 You make a mental note of the toad, but you don’t think much about it.

-But as carry on with your day, you can’t shake one niggling thought: I could have licked that toad.
+But as you carry on with your day, you can’t shake one niggling thought: I could have licked that toad.

 It’s a thought that persists with you through the following days.
-It grows from a gentle nagging into a full blown obsession.
+It grows from a gentle nagging into a full-blown obsession.

 Your days are filled with confusion and regret; your nights are haunted with sleepless torment.